unspentspace/.github/README.md

-# .github
+# Unspent Space
-A clubhouse for bitcoiners and cypherpunks, starting in Melbourne
+## A clubhouse for bitcoiners and cypherpunks, starting in Melbourne